System Capital Management: Assets affected as a result of Russian invasion

+Asset protection in courts

+In 2018, a claim was already filed with the arbitration court in The Hague regarding DTEK’s energy assets in annexed Crimea.

+In April 2023, arbitration was initiated regarding compensation by Russia for all losses caused as a result of interference in the activities or expropriation of assets and investments by the so-called “DPR” and “LPR” under Russian leadership or control in 2014-2017.

+In November 2023, the International Court of Arbitration in The Hague fully satisfied DTEK’s claim against Russia for seized assets in illegally annexed Crimea.
+The arbitration awarded Russia damages in the amount of $267 million, including interest and legal costs as of the date of the decision.
+Interest will continue to accrue until the full amount of the damages is paid.

+The Court of Appeals for the District of Columbia has confirmed that a US district court has jurisdiction to hear DTEK's motion to enforce an arbitration award in the amount of over $300 million for Russia's seizure of the company's Crimean assets, thus rejecting the Russian Federation's appeal.
+This became known on February 23, 2026.

 Awards and recognition

 In September 2011, under USAID support, the Centre for Corporate Social Responsibility Development published the results of the first Ukraine's Companies' Transparency Index.
 The top ten list included three SCM Group companies: System Capital Management, Metinvest and DTEK, with DTEK as number one in the list.
 SCM Group prepared the first corporate social responsibility report in Ukraine in 2005.

 On 1 December 2011, SCM was honored at the Business Leadership Roundtable and Corporate Social Responsibility Awards Luncheon held during Ukraine's 20th Anniversary of Independence Gala events in Washington, D.C.
 On 15 December 2011, SCM took the first place at the National CSR Business Case 2011 Contest for its Contemporary Education social programme.

 At the beginning of 2012, Metinvest, DTEK and SCM took three first places at the ranking compiled by Gvardiya national ranking magazine as the most socially responsible businesses in Ukraine.

-Other Facts

-As of May 2022, SCM (dba SCM Consulting Ltd) was represented in the United States by the Washington, D.C. based public relations firm Qorvis LLC.